 According to our 2022 Employee Benefits Survey Report, employees find modern fringe benefits, like PTO and flexible work schedules, to be “very important” benefits.
 So it doesn’t hurt to take another look at your benefits package and make adjustments.

-Once an individual employee is settled and happy in your company, the next step is offering employee development opportunities.
-This step often goes hand in hand with employee retention efforts, so you don’t want to wait to get started.
+Once an individual employee settles in at your company, the next step is offering employee development opportunities.
+This step often goes hand in hand with employee retention efforts, so you don’t want to wait to start.

 External development conferences, seminars, webinars, and internal knowledge sharing with other departments keep your employees learning and engaged.
-Not only do you want your employees to stay current with new industry trends, but you’ll also show your staff you care by investing in their education and professional development.
+Not only do you want your employees to stay current with new industry trends, but you’ll also show them you care by investing in their education and professional development.

-To help your employees see their potential for long-term career growth in your company, you can:
+To help your employees see their potential for long-term career growth, you can:

-Some workers are satisfied staying in the same role long-term.
-However, the majority of employees want to improve their skills and grow within an organization.
-Our Benefits Survey Report found that 61% of employees value professional development benefits in the workplace.
-However, only 40% of employers provide them.
+Some workers are happy staying in the same role long-term.
+But many employees want to improve their skills and grow within an organization.
+Our Benefits Survey found that 61% of employees value professional development opportunities in the workplace, but only 40% of business owners provide them.

 If you’re worried about the cost, there are ways you can offer a career development or education benefit without breaking the bank.
 With an employee stipend, workers can pay for college courses and education-related expenses to help them build the skills necessary to grow within your organization.